theo-r/CV/README.md

 ## Personal Projects
 * To automate my job search I wrote a python wrapper for the API of a popular job site which I integrated into a command line interface for my own use.
-* I wrote a blog post about applying cluster analysis to job description text using term-frequency inverse-document-frequency and principle component analysis.
+* Using data from the wrapper I wrote a blog post presenting an application of cluster analysis to job description text data; by applying principle component analysis to TF-IDF features from each job description, the jobs could be plotted and were shown to cleanly separate into three meaningful clusters.

+the clusters were produced from
+TF-IDF features from each job description.
+To plot the clusters in two dimensions I first applied PCA to the text features.

 ## Skills
 * Python (Pandas, NumPy, Scikit-learn, Flask, boto3)